spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/other-features/processing-fmri-data/template-registration-for-fmri.rst

 :Input arguments:
    - ``-i`` : Source image.
 Here, we select the T2* version of the PAM50 template, because the T2* contrast is the closest visual match to our fMRI data.
    - ``-d`` : Destination image.
+Here, we supply the motion-corrected mean image generated in the previous steps.
-   - ``-dseg`` : Segmentation corresponding to the destination image.
-Note, however, that because we supply ``type=im`` to ``-param``, the segmentation will be ignored during registration.
-This is intentional, as the `t2` segmentation would only coarsely match our fMRI data.
-The reason we supply the segmentation anyway is because ``-dseg`` is necessary to generate a QC report; it is used to roughly crop around the cord for visualization purposes (so it doesn't need to be perfect).
+   - ``-dseg`` : Because we supply ``type=im`` to ``-param``, this segmentation is not actually used during registration.
+The reason we supply ``-dseg`` anyway is because it will be used in the QC report to roughly crop around the cord, so that it can be better visualized.
    - ``-param`` : The parameter settings worth noting are:
       - ``type=im`` : Since fMRI cannot be segmented reliably (due to low contrast between the spinal cord and the surrounding cerebrospinal fluid), we rely on just the anatomical images (``-i`` and ``-d``) rather than segmentation images (``-iseg`` and ``-dseg``).
       - ``algo=syn`` : This algorithm helps to compensate for the the lack of segmentation during registration.
 (TODO: The presenter notes describes this as "ANTs Superpower".
 But, can we give a more specific reason for why this is needed here in particular?
 My intent is to answer the question "If syn is so good, why don't we use it elsewhere by default?
 Why is it suited specifically for this situation?)